metalivedev/dotclouddocs/public/0.9/firststeps/how-it-works.rst

 ------------

-If your application built successfully, then the platform deploys your stack on the Sandbox, Live or Enterprise cluster depending on its :doc:`flavor </guides/flavors>`.
+If your application built successfully, then the platform deploys your stack on the Live or Enterprise cluster depending on its :doc:`flavor </guides/flavors>`.

 It starts by initializing a full new stack of service, while the current